natealcedo/recipebox/README.md

 - ADD_RECIPE
 - DELETE_RECIPE
 - EDIT_RECIPE
-- SHOW_RECIPE
+- TOGGLE_RECIPE

 #### UI state

-View Recipe: Maybe add a dumb component to every recipe that has a class of hidden.
+Toggle Recipe: Maybe add a dumb component to every recipe that has a class of hidden.
 Upon clicking of the component render the component with the data.

 Edit Recipe: Use the same form component that add recipe uses.
 Instead of submitting a form which adds a recipe, edit the currently selected.

-#### Logic for showing recipe
+#### Logic for Toggle recipe
 	containers
 	    onClickOfRecipe = (id) => {
 	    	(recipes) => {